jwalton512/ttp-monitor/README.md

 Monitor schedule availability for the Trusted Traveler Program

 options:
-  -h, --help                        show this help message and exit -d WATCH_DATE, --date WATCH_DATE  Search for availability on a single date -l LOCATION, --loc LOCATION       Location to search for appointments -t THROTTLE, --throttle THROTTLE  Number of seconds to wait between searches
+  -h, --help      show this help message and exit
+  -d WATCH_DATE, --date WATCH_DATE      Search for availability on a single date -s START_DATE, --start START_DATE     Start of date range to search for availability -e END_DATE, --end END_DATE           End of date range to search for availability -l LOCATION, --loc LOCATION           Location to search for appointments -t THROTTLE, --throttle THROTTLE      Number of seconds to wait between searches
 ```